abgox/abyss/readme.md

 > [!Warning]
 >
 > - Manifests in `abyss` are based on [bin/utils.ps1](./bin/utils.ps1).
->   - They follow a custom style that differs from the official Scoop buckets.
+>   - They follow a special style that differs from the official Scoop buckets.
 > - Some [features](#features) are included that are **not** part of the official Scoop specification.
-> - If other buckets intend to incorporate these manifests, please carefully verify their compatibility and availability.
+> - Other buckets should not merge them.
+Otherwise, please verify their compatibility and availability.

 ### Features